Logo Design Psychology: Fonts, Colours & Shapes

 The Influence of Logo Design on Consumer Perception

 An example of how much influence a logo can have on people's perceptions is Apple.
-Its simple, minimalistic apple with one bite taken out of it is instantly recognisable worldwide – even if you didn't know what the company did or anything about its reputation, you'd still recognise its branding.
+It's a simple, minimalistic apple with one bite taken out of it that is instantly recognisable worldwide – even if you didn't know what the company did or anything about its reputation, you'd still recognise its branding.

 The design reflects Apple's core values: simplicity, innovation and elegance.
 The fact that it looks sleek and modern conveys high quality, which helps shape consumers' perceptions – that this premium brand produces exceptional products.

-As well as shaping consumer perception, good logo design can also play a role in whether someone decides to buy something or not.
+In addition to shaping consumer perception, effective logo design can also influence whether someone decides to make a purchase or not.
 Suppose someone sees your logo somewhere before seeing your marketing materials or website or speaks to anyone working at your business.
 In that case, they'll be more likely to trust you because they've seen you, even if only subconsciously.

 They're also more likely to think you're credible (because “someone” went through the trouble of designing some decent branding) and feel familiar towards your business (even though they don't know why).
 This could be enough for them to choose to buy from you rather than your competition, another reason why getting proper branding done from day one makes sense.